Written by Aaron R. Winston

 Companies must also adhere to the FTC’s (Federal Trade Commission) National Do Not Call Registry.
 These policies are meant to keep telemarketer spammers and scammers from sending a barrage of messages to citizens to boost their business model.

-However, the primary purpose of the Telephone Consumer Protection Act was also meant to prohibit companies and telemarketers from employing automatic telecommunications software to contact American citizens without consent.
+The primary purpose of the Telephone Consumer Protection Act is to prohibit companies and telemarketers from employing automatic telecommunications software to contact American citizens without consent.

 Although the FCC is a federal agency and the TCPA is federal law, there is a slight caveat to the enforcement of the TCPA in this country.
 Specifically, violations of the TCPA are not legally processed in federal court but instead litigated within the bounds of state law.